d4rk6h05t/dark-sniffer/README.md

 # Remember you have to navigate a bit to see your local traffic
 # If you don't specify the number of packets, by default it only captures 5 packets
 # If you don't specify the protocol, by default I cathurate only TCP packets

+# If you are using virtualenv or simply want to install the package,
+# you can use either of these 2 commands, they both have the same purpose

 # You can install keyboard package with pip or pip3
 $ pip install PTable

+# Or
+$ pip install -r requirements.txt

+# Or if you are using pipfile you can install the package using the following command
+$ pipenv install

 # clone the repository
 $ git clone https://github.com/d4rk6h05t/dark-sniffer.git